SPerrott22/lets-hangout/README.md

 A hangout planner to bring college students together.

 ## How to Get Started
+Prerequisites: install git, docker, and docker-compose.
+You should also have node, npm, python3, etc.

 ### Clone the Repo to Your Local Computer